 In addition to this flat fee, there is also a filing fee to file a divorce.
 All counties charge this additional fee to file an uncontested divorce including Houston County.
 Even with an uncontested divorce it is important to have a local divorce lawyer in Dothan that knows the requirements where you live.
 Most local Courts have their own requirements and Houston County is no different.
 Call our Houston County uncontested divorce lawyer today for information about getting a fast and easy divorce.

-Quick & Cheap Uncontested Divorce in Houston County
+Divorce Attorneys in Houston County

 Our Houston County uncontested divorce lawyers are charging a low flat rate to handle uncontested divorces in Alabama.
 This does not include a filing fee but as long as both sides sign all paperwork then there should be no court or other proceeding.